 The 2011 National Policy on Gender Equality and Women’s Empowerment promotes gender responsibility in the government’s programmes and policies, including in the education sector.
 In line with the UNESCO Education 2030 mandate, the 2016 Equity, Access and Participation Policy aims to achieve greater gender equity in all forms of education in terms of resources as well as retention and achievement of young men in learning programmes.

-While the Ministry of Education seeks to bridge the gap in girls’ access to technical and vocational education and training (TVET) through the Education Master Plan, the expansion of alternative learning opportunities intends to increase retention in particular of boys.
+While the Ministry of Education seeks to bridge the gap in girls’ access to technical and vocational education and training through its education master plan, the expansion of alternative learning opportunities intends to increase retention, in particular of boys.

-In practice, the Women in Science and Technology (WISAT) programme is an example of an initiative implemented to create opportunities for exchange between young women at school to meet women working in science and technology.
-Likewise, the Boys Zone programme has been targeted at male students involving male journalists, teachers and other social sector professionals.
+In practice, the Women in Science and Technology programme is an example of an initiative implemented to create opportunities for exchange between young women at school to meet women working in science and technology.
+Likewise, the Boys Zone programme has been targeted at male students and involves male journalists, teachers and other social sector professionals.

 Ethnic and linguistic groups

-A dedicated curriculum has been developed to teach Cook Islands Maori language at 1-8 education levels.
+A dedicated curriculum has been developed to teach Cook Islands Maori at education levels 1–8.
 In order to preserve the unique linguistic and cultural characteristics of small islands, a tool was introduced in 2007 to assess and identify literacy levels of learners in the use of dialects of Cook Islands Maori.

-Within the Learning for Life - Cook Islands Education Master Plan 2008-2023, Te Peu e Te Akonoanga Maori Policy aims to promote Cook islands’ values, traditions and knowledge and to protect and transmit Te Peu e Te Akonoanga Maori to future generations.
+Within the 2008–23 education master plan, the Te Peu e te Akonoanga Maori policy aims to promote Cook Islands’ values, traditions and knowledge and to protect and transmit Te Peu e te Akonoanga Maori to future generations.
 Education providers need to recognize and value the importance of cultural diversity and implement relevant pedagogical methods to include Te Peu e te Akonoanga Maori.
 These principles are expected to inform learning and teaching approaches, language and identity integrity and preservation, social responsibility and participation.

 People living in remote and rural areas

-The Correspondence School programmes from New Zealand have historically been utilized for isolated schools; however, limitations persist linked to availability of learning materials and the timeliness of transport.
-As alternative education option, an e-learning on line programme, the Te Kura Uira, provides the opportunities to teachers and tutors located on the main island to teach groups of students on multiple other islands simultaneously through the use of audio and video conferencing.
-At ECE or early school years, the satellite schools programme covers the needs of isolated communities.
+Correspondence school programmes from New Zealand have historically been utilized for isolated schools; however, limitations persist linked to availability of learning materials and the timeliness of transport.
+As alternative education option, an online e-learning programme, Te Kura Uira, provides the opportunity for teachers and tutors located on the main island to teach groups of students on multiple other islands simultaneously through the use of audio and video conferencing.
+During early childhood education and early school years, a satellite schools programme covers the needs of isolated communities.

 To continue with senior secondary school on Rarotonga, students need to travel to another island.
-This is supported through the Outer Island Assistance Grant (OIAG), a grant scheme paid to families who are willing to host students during the school term.
+This is supported through the Outer Island Assistance Grant, a grant scheme paid to families who are willing to host students during the school term.
 Travel costs are covered and a small allowance provided.

 The 2011 Inclusive Education Policy recognizes that some children in the Cook Islands have been disadvantaged by their geographical location, especially children in the outer islands and living in the northern group.
-They are considered learners with special educational needs or at risk and addressed accordingly.
-The Learning for Life - Cook Islands Education Master Plan 2008-2023 aims to improve education services and infrastructure, especially for those attending distance learning schools, such as students in the Pa Enua at secondary education level.
+They are considered learners with special education needs or at risk and addressed accordingly.
+The 2008–23 education master plan aims to improve education services and infrastructure, especially for those attending distance learning schools, such as students in the Pa Enua (outer islands) at secondary education level.

-Early childhood education and primary education are free of charge from the age of 3 and of 5, respectively.
-Junior Secondary Education (years 7-10) is also free of charge and compulsory to the age of 16.
-Financial support is provided through the scholarships programme to access formal tertiary education.
+Early childhood education and primary education are free of charge from the ages of 3 and 5, respectively.
+Junior secondary education (years 7–10) is also free of charge and compulsory to the age of 16.
+Financial support is provided through a scholarship programme to access formal tertiary education.
 Scholarship and student assistance support schemes are implemented through Te Reinga Akatuanga’anga and the Cook Islands Tertiary Support Programme.

 Coordination across sectors

-According to the holistic approach to child development, a memorandum of understanding among the Ministry of Education and the Ministries of Health and Internal Affairs, responsible for children and youth and for persons with a disability, was planned to be drafted in order to provide a multi-disciplinary approach to the inclusion of children with special learning needs.
+According to the holistic approach to child development, a memorandum of understanding among the Ministry of Education and the ministries of Health and Internal Affairs, responsible for children and youth and for persons with disabilities, was planned to be drafted in order to provide a multidisciplinary approach to the inclusion of children with special learning needs.

-In line with the aspirations of collaboration in the Learning for Life - Cook Islands Education Master Plan 2008-2023, the 2016 dedicated policy to Governance, Management and Planning aims to make educational governance more responsive, participatory and accountable.
-The 2011 Inclusive Education Policy calls for collaboration with relevant government departments, including ministries of Health and Internal Affairs, and non-government organisations and specialists, such as Punanga Tauturu, Disabled Persons International, deaf and blind societies, Disabilities Committees, to provide quality services and support to children with special learning needs.
+In line with the aspirations of collaboration in the 2008–23 education master plan, the 2016 policy dedicated to Governance, Management and Planning aims to make education governance more responsive, participatory and accountable.
+The 2011 Inclusive Education Policy calls for collaboration with relevant government departments, including the ministries of Health and Internal Affairs and non-government organizations and specialists, such as Punanga Tauturu, Disabled Persons International, deaf and blind societies and disabilities committees, to provide quality services and support to children with special learning needs.

 Coordination across government levels

-The 2016 Governance, Management and Planning policy intends to make more effective and transparent communication, including reviews of local and central roles in service provision, and increased community voice and participation in education governance.
+The 2016 Governance, Management and Planning policy intends to make communication more effective and transparent, reviewing local and central roles in service provision and increasing community voice and participation in education governance.

-Infrastructure accessibility for persons with disabilities has been legally set out in Part 4 of the 2008 Disability Act and in the reviewed Cook Islands National Building Code.
-The 2003 Disability policy also contained a specific section on improving access to buildings and public places, as inaccessibility was identified as one of the major barriers that prevented people with disabilities from actively participating in social and economic activities.
+Infrastructure accessibility for persons with disabilities was legally set out in Part 4 of the 2008 Disability Act and in the reviewed Cook Islands National Building Code.
+The 2003 disability policy also contained a specific section on improving access to buildings and public places, as inaccessibility was identified as one of the major barriers preventing people with disabilities from actively participating in social and economic activities.

-The Cook Islands Curriculum supports the implementation of an inclusive curriculum in all schools, addressing special needs, different abilities and disabilities of all students.
+The Cook Islands Curriculum supports the implementation of an inclusive curriculum in all schools, addressing the special needs, different abilities and disabilities of all students.
 Alternative or modified learning programmes are made available for students who may not be able to participate in mainstream classes.
-A thematic unit is responsible for the design of differentiated activities to cater for special learning needs of all learners.
-Within the Curriculum Advisory Unit, an Inclusive Education Adviser in Rarotonga and one in the northern group supervise the implementation of the Inclusive Education Policy in the unit’s activity.
+A thematic unit is responsible for the design of differentiated activities to cater for the special learning needs of all learners.
+Within the Curriculum Advisory Unit, an inclusive education adviser in Rarotonga and one in the northern group supervise the implementation of the Inclusive Education Policy in the unit’s activity.

-Within the Curriculum Advisory Unit, a resource centre maintains up to date inclusive education materials on teaching pedagogies and teaching learning process and other resources- including assistive devices and specific equipment.
-Assistive Technologies, including netbooks and other devices are also integrated as support into the learning programmes.
+Within the Curriculum Advisory Unit, a resource centre maintains up-to-date inclusive education materials on teaching pedagogies and related topics as well as other resources, including assistive devices and specific equipment.
+Assistive technologies, including netbooks and other devices, are also integrated as support into learning programmes.

-Producing appropriate culturally sensitive, gender inclusive, and balanced resources and supporting inclusive education environments are also objectives of the Learning for Life - Cook Islands Education Master Plan 2008-2023.
+Producing appropriate culturally sensitive, gender-inclusive and balanced resources and supporting inclusive education environments are also objectives of the 2008–23 education master plan.

-The Teachers Training College is responsible to ensure that inclusive education practices are an integral part and special education course a compulsory module of the pre-service teacher training programme.
+The Teachers Training College is responsible for ensuring that inclusive education practices are an integral part and a special education course a compulsory module of the pre-service teacher training programme.

-In-service teacher training opportunities are provided through mixed modalities, including distance learning and face-to-face intensive courses offered at University of the South Pacific, with funding from Department of National Human Resource Development’s Tertiary Assistance Programme.
-Training on inclusive education practices and approached is expected to be provided through school based professional development sessions.
-In particular, the 2011 Inclusive Education Policy aims to integrate within in-service education programme training modules on, among others, focused observation and critical Reflection, child development understanding, early Identification and intervention, remedial teaching strategies, strategies for teaching children with disabilities.
+In-service teacher training opportunities are provided through mixed modalities, including distance learning and face-to-face intensive courses offered at University of the South Pacific, with funding from the Department of National Human Resource Development’s Tertiary Assistance Programme.
+Training on inclusive education practices and approaches is expected to be provided through school-based professional development sessions.
+In particular, the 2011 Inclusive Education Policy aims to integrate within in-service education programme training modules on, among other topics, focused observation and critical reflection, child development, early identification and intervention, remedial teaching strategies, and strategies for teaching children with disabilities.

-Professional development programmes on disability are in place to address the educational needs of children with disabilities in schools.
-For example, the training programme Towards Inclusive Education in The Cook Islands intended to train on the differences between special needs and inclusive education.
+Professional development programmes on disability are in place to address the education needs of children with disabilities in schools.
+For example, the training programme Towards Inclusive Education in the Cook Islands intended to provide training on the differences between special needs and inclusive education.

-Under the supervision of a teacher, teacher aids support education provision at all education levels for students with special learning and teaching needs.
-Having received a specialist training, teacher aids assists teachers with the implementation of the individual education programme (IE).
-As part of a special education teams, which includes parents, caregivers and specialists, the role of teachers aids might vary according to the teaching setting.
+Under the supervision of a teacher, teacher aides support education provision at all education levels for students with special learning and teaching needs.
+Having received a specialized training, teacher aides assist teachers with the implementation of individual education programmes.
+As part of special education teams that include parents, caregivers and specialists, teacher aides may have a varying role according to the teaching setting.

-Where necessary and possible, educational psychologist and/or other professionals, such as occupational therapists, physiotherapists, and doctors are part of the special education teams supporting inclusive education.
+Where necessary and possible, education psychologists and/or other professionals, such as occupational therapists, physiotherapists and doctors, are part of the special education teams supporting inclusive education.

 Cook islands provide regular education statistical reports.

-The Ministry of Education is responsible for collecting data on national enrollment and teacher qualification.
-The section on inclusive education reports data on Teacher Aides by Gender and Region.
+The Ministry of Education is responsible for collecting data on national enrolment and teacher qualification.
+The section on inclusive education reports data on teacher aides by gender and region.